 I give, devise, and bequeath to the Peconic Land Trust, Inc., a nonprofit charitable organization with offices in Southampton, New York, all (or ____%) of the rest, residue and remainder of my estate, to be used for its general purposes.

 - Contingent Bequests: This type of bequest provides for the disposition of the estate if one or more of your named beneficiaries fails to survive you.
 It can be used in conjunction with a specific bequest or a residuary bequest.

 If any of the above-named beneficiaries should predecease me, I hereby bequeath his or her share to the Peconic Land Trust, Inc., a nonprofit charitable organization with offices in Southampton, New York, to be used for its general purposes.

 - Consult with the Peconic Land Trust in advance before executing a will or living trust.
 We want to be certain that we understand your goals and can provide the correct technical details for easements to your advisor or attorney.

-For more information regarding Memorial Gifts or Bequests, please contact Rebecca A. Chapman.
+For more information regarding Memorial Gifts or the Trust's Legacy Circle and making a Bequest, please contact Rebecca A. Chapman.